Welcome back everybody!

 Once the trimming is done, attach the other wheels onto the axles!
 If the wheels are sticking too far out, trim the axles again as necessary.
 Use some glue on the axle end again before attaching the wheel if you wanted a more permanent fix.
 Remember not to use excessive force while attaching the wheels to the axle or you risk hurting yourself and/or breaking the wheels!

 After that, your wheel swap is complete!
 Admire your hard work and make any little tweaks as necessary!
-Once you get the hang of these press-in axles, you can literally perform wheel swaps in a minute or two.
+Once you get the hang of these press-in axles, you can perform wheels swaps in little to no time.
 Our press-in axle system makes wheel swapping so easy we are sure even a monkey can do it!
 If the tires get dusty/dirty, use some tape to take them off.

 That’s all folks!
 Thank you for referencing this wheel swap guide!
 Please contact us if you have any additional questions or concerns regarding the wheel swap process!